 At commissioning under Commodore K.P.
 Ramachandran, INS Kadamba had a strength of 50 officers and 250 sailors, a number that will rise as facilities are upgraded.
 The base was initially under the command of “Commanding Officer, INS Kadamba”, but is slated to be headed by a “Flag Officer Commanding (Karwar)”, who in turn will be tasked by the Flag Officer Commanding-in-Chief for India’s Western Naval Command.

-Phase II will reportedly involve expansion of the berthing facilities to accommodate 40 more front-line warships, tugs and barges, raise manpower to 300 officers and around 2,500 sailors, and build a naval air station with a 6,000-foot runway.
+Phase II would have involved expansion of the berthing facilities to accommodate 40 more front-line warships, tugs and barges, raised manpower to 300 officers and around 2,500 sailors, and built a naval air station with a 6,000-foot runway.
 The Karnataka state government wanted to go further, extending the runway to 10,000 feet in order to operate civilian commercial Airbus 320 flights at the airfield.
 Phase II was to have started in 2005 and been completed by 2010, at a cost of INR 25 billion.
 Now Phase IIA won’t even have approval to negotiate contracts until 2012, for work totaling an estimated INR 130 billion.
 Those contracts won’t even begin before 2014.

-Under Phase-IIA, which will is scheduled to last until 2018-2019, but delays at the beginning are likely to translate into delays on the other end.
-Karwar will get an air base for helicopters only, oil dump, armament depot, dockyard complex and missile silos; plus additional jetties, berthing and anchorage facilities that will grow its capacity from 10 front-line warships to 27-32.
+Under Phase-IIA is scheduled to last until 2018-2019, but delays at the beginning are likely to translate into delays on the other end.
+Karwar will get an air base for helicopters only, oil dump, armament depot, dockyard complex and missile silos; plus additional jetties, berthing and anchorage facilities that will grow its capacity from 10-11 front-line warships to 26-31.

 Phase IIB is still far in the future, but notional figures involve hosting for up to 50 front-line warships, and appropriate expansion of other infrastructure alongside those added berths.
 It may also end up “acquiring” some of Phase IIA’s features, if that expansion runs into problems.

 Contracts and Key Events